 Each day includes outdoor play and games, social skills work, academic time, and more.
 Parents are also required to attend a weekly parent meeting that will provide tangible and transformative information as to how they can best support their child.

-Dates: June 7 - July 23, 2021 (Note: We will be off the week of July 5-9) Cost: The cost is $4,000.
-A deposit of $400 is due upon acceptance into the program.
+Dates: June 5 - July 21, 2023 (No camp July 3-7) Cost: The cost is $4,000.
+A deposit of $500 is due upon acceptance into the program.
 There are limited financial aid opportunities available to those families who qualify.
-(Optional lunch for $40 a week or campers can bring their own lunch)
+(Optional lunch for $60 a week or campers can bring their own lunch)

 The Currey Ingram ADHD Summer Treatment Program is designed like a traditional summer camp with similar activities, but specific skills are being explicitly taught and developed throughout the entirety of the day.
 Campers will work on social skills, problem-solving, and self-regulation strategies within all camp activities, learning skills and resources that prove beneficial in both the home and school setting.